TsukiAndroid/Tsuki/README.md

 - **Kotatsu** — got taken down
 - **Yukimi** — got taken down
-- **Usagi** (Yukimi fork) — kept crashing
+- **Usagi** (Yukimi fork) — kept crashing (It is a problem with my own device since I use an Android 7)
-- **Yumemi** — build errors everywhere
+- **Yumemi** — build errors everywhere while trying to make changes in it's code.
 - **Futon** — finally worked ✅

-No professional dev experience.
+I don't have any professional dev experience.
 No Android Studio knowledge.
 Just stubbornness, curiosity, and a lot of trial and error along the way.
-Eventually teamed up with an AI named **Claude** (made by Anthropic) to help fix, fork, and ship something that would actually survive.
+I Eventually teamed up with **Claude** to help fix, fork, and ship something that would actually survive.

 This is **Tsuki (月)** — the app that refused to die.